sangwookyoo/vscode-unity-sw-pack/README.md

 - ✅ [[ON/OFF] Checks for changes in .meta files and syncs them if there are any](#checks-for-changes-in-meta-files-and-syncs-them-if-there-are-any)
 - ✅ [ON/OFF] Provides documentation navigation for Unity messages.
 (Shortcut: Shift+1)
 - ✅ [ON/OFF] Provides theme 'Unity SW Pack Dark'
-> All features can be turned on or off in the settings!

 **Installation**
 - Install the extension from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=SangwookYoo.unity-sw-pack).